krishaamer/green-filter-research/research/literature/sustainability.md

 Singh, P. K., & Sarkar, P. (2023).
 An artificial neural network tool to support the decision making of designers for environmentally conscious product development. *Expert Systems with Applications*, *212*, 118679. <https://doi.org/10.1016/j.eswa.2022.118679>

 Stern, N. (2022).
 Towards a carbon neutral economy: How government should respond to market failures and market absence. *Journal of Government and Economics*, *6*, 100036. <https://doi.org/10.1016/j.jge.2022.100036>

+Sustainability starts in the design process, and AI can help. (n.d.).
+In *MIT Technology Review*. https://www.technologyreview.com/2022/01/19/1043819/sustainability-starts-in-the-design-process-and-ai-can-help/.

 The Carbon Trust. (n.d.). *Q&A: How to reduce your carbon footprint through your everyday shopping*. https://www.carbontrust.com/resources/qa-how-to-reduce-your-carbon-footprint-through-your-everyday-shopping.